arduino/arduino-pro-content/content/tutorials/portenta-h7/vs-openmv-ml/content.md

 ![The Dataset Editor can be found in the Tools menu](assets/vs_openmv_ml_new_dataset.png)

 The next step is to create image classes.
 A class represents a unique type of object, in this case the type of fruit.
 First, create a new image class and name it `apple` by clicking on "New Class Folder" in the toolbar.
 Now run the image capturing script that is already open by clicking the play button.
 Focus the apple with the camera and click on **Capture Data** to snap a picture of it.
 Capture it from different angles and with different backgrounds to make the recognition later on more robust.
 Repeat this for other fruits that you would like to classify (e.g. a pear and a banana).
-Add a `unknown` class and capture some images of different backgrounds that you would like to use during the classification later on.
+Add an `unknown` class and capture some images of different backgrounds that you would like to use during the classification later on.

 ![The various image classes can be created directly in the dataset editor](assets/vs_openmv_ml_classes.png)